Docs-Geek/api-documentation-course/docs/exercises/class-2.md

 ##### 1. Access the "Create an ingredient" request

-With the "Point of Service (POS) API - Original" collection expanded, click the "Ingredients" folder to open it.
+With the "Point of Service (POS) API" collection expanded, click the "Ingredients" folder to open it.

 ##### 2. Add ingredient details to the request body